hharryyf/codeforcepractice/README.md

 The trick Ray covered in the problem set on MST is very useful.
 I've already solved more than 3 problems using this trick. https://codeforces.com/contest/1108/problem/F

+148. Optimal Milking (binary search for final answer, Dinic's algorithm) This problem is similar to codeforce852d, we firstly preprocess all the pair-wise shortest path using Floyd algorithm.
+Then we binary search the final answer and use Dinic's algorithm to validate. https://vjudge.net/problem/POJ-2112